 At least 11 killed as passenger train collides with cargo train in India

-The rescue and recovery operation has ended and movement of trains through the accident site has resumed
+The rescue and recovery operation has ended and movement of trains through the accident site has resumed.

 A passenger train has crashed into a cargo train in central India, killing at least 11 people.

-The local passenger train hit the cargo train from behind near the city of Bilaspur, about 115 kilometres (70 miles) northeast of Chhattisgarh’s state capital of Raipur on Tuesday night, senior government official Sanjay Agarwal told The Associated Press.
+The local passenger train collided with a cargo train from behind near the city of Bilaspur, approximately 115km (70 miles) northeast of the capital of Chhattisgarh state, Raipur, on Tuesday afternoon, according to senior government official Sanjay Agarwal, who spoke with The Associated Press news agency.
 One of the passenger carriages ended up on top of a wagon from the cargo train, Agarwal added.

 Recommended Storieslist of 3 items